QIWI-API/topup-wallet-docs/topup-wallet_en.html.md

 `https://private-api.qiwi.com/xml/topup.jsp`

-<aside class="notice">To get access to the test environment, contact your QIWI support manager.</aside>

 Agent must make decision on successful or unsuccessful payment processing based on transaction status in QIWI Wallet system.

 Agent must assign a unique identifier for each payment completely characterized by a set of parameters: amount, currency, QIWI Wallet user account, service identifier.